PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/Requests/README-1.md

 - Displays a loader while fetching data and handles errors gracefully.
 - Uses Apollo Client's `useQuery` to fetch data and `useMutation` to update membership status.
-- Uses AdminSearchFilterBar for unified search and filter interface with debouncing.
+- Uses DataGridWrapper for unified search, sort, and filter interface with debouncing.
 - Provides sorting by creation date (latest/earliest) and filtering by request type (all/individuals/groups).
 - Displays volunteer details with accessible avatar alt text, request type, request date, and action buttons.
 - All UI text is internationalized using i18n translation keys.